Best daily deals

 The best AI tools for teachers

-You could in theory apply AI to many aspects of teaching, but the best applications are usually the ones we mentioned a moment ago.
-We should note by “correcting homework,” we mostly mean fixing spelling and grammar, catching plagiarism, and detecting AI-generated content — as useful as AI can be, students need to be able to write papers on their own.
+You could in theory apply AI to many aspects of teaching, but it’s best suited to the ones we mentioned above.
+We should note that by “correcting homework,” we mostly mean fixing spelling and grammar, catching plagiarism, and detecting AI-generated content.
+You can sometimes use AI tools for fact-checking, but you probably already have the answers handy.

 Canva Magic Write